Norbert Susemihl's Joyful Gumbo

 Norbert Susemihl's Joyful Gumbo is an international,

-Scandinavian based band with a very high standard of musical quality,
+Scandinavian based Jazzband with a high standard of musical quality,

 receiving enthusiastic audience appreciations and reviews.